guyellis/learning-node/README.md

 6. Testing without dependencies
   * What if you were disconnected from the internet or your internet-based dependencies is down?
 How would you test your code?
-  * How would you test your error handling code?
+  * Take a look a `package.json`.
+What is `rewire`?
+  * Why are we using `rewire` instead of something more popular like `sinon`?
+  * What happens if we change the status that we're faking to something else like a 301 or 404?

 7. Generating code coverage
   * Which lines are not tested?
-  * What happens if we change the name of the "callback" function in the error condition?
+  * What happens if we change the name of the `callback()` function in the error condition to `callbag()`?
+Will the tests still run okay?
   Does `npm test` still run okay?
   * What other tools can we use to protect against this?
+  * How can we modify our test to check the error handling code?

 8. Complete code coverage
   *